-It is good to have a few ideas for quick games to get everyone up and running, familiar with their balsters and generally get into the swing of things if they are new.
+It is good to have a few ideas for quick games to get everyone up and running, familiar with their blasters, and generally get into the swing of things if they are new.

-So this section covers a few games you can play that don’t take too much time either to explain or play.
+So this section covers a few games you can play that doesn’t take too much time either to explain or play.

-This game variation comes out of the Chicago area and is a great option for a warmup as it is short and sweet.
+This game variation comes out of the Chicago area and is an excellent option for a warmup as it is short and sweet.
 As a game, the rules are as simple as they come.

 All you have to do is shoot as many people as possible before the time is up.
 You can elect to play on teams or as a free-for-all.
-In the end, it doesn’t matter because no one is keeping score.
+Ultimately, it doesn’t matter because no one is keeping score.
 The objective of the game is simply to get your blood pumping.

 There are many variations on this basic game.
 It simply depends on how you divide up the groups of players.